AutoCAD or Revit, which software is a better choice in 2020? Is there a clear winner between the two?

 AutoCAD produces technical drawings for builders, designers, and inventors.
 AutoCAD can draw anything from a screw to a multi-story building to a new kind of bicycle.
 The only limit is the creativity of the designer and the skill of the draftsman.

 Straight lines, compound curves, strict geometry, and metrics are all a piece of cake to draw using AutoCAD.
-This program produces two-dimensional blueprints and also 3D models with just as much precision.
+This program produces two-dimensional blueprints as well as 3D models with just as much precision.

 Advantages of AutoCAD

-AutoCAD is free-flowing and fundamental.
-For example, if I want to draw a house, a machine part, a landscape, or whatever, then I need to know the industry-standard way of depicting the thing I wish to draw and draw it.
+AutoCAD offers free-flowing functionality.
+For example, if I want to draw a house, a machine part, a landscape, or whatever, then I need to know the industry-standard way of depicting the thing I wish to draw and then create it.

 You represent a house with a floorplan, sections, elevations, a roof plan, the electrical plan, the plumbing plan, etc. AutoCAD doesn’t know the difference between a line that indicates a wall and a line that depicts a pipe.
 The advantage of this method of drawing is that there are no limitations to what you can draw.